TheZ80Nerd/QCPC/README.md

 ## How it works

 Starting from the initial state |00>, the simulator can apply various quantum gates to manipulate the state of the two-qubit system.
-This allows for the simulation of various quantum computing concepts right on your Commodore 64!
+This allows for the simulation of various quantum computing concepts right on your Amstrad CPC!

 ## Contributions

-Contributions to QC64 are welcome!
+Contributions to QCPC are welcome!
 Feel free to create a pull request or open an issue if you have ideas for improvements or spot any bugs.

 ## License

-QC64 is released under MIT License.
+QCPC is released under MIT License.
 Let's Rekindle the Magic of Vintage Computing!